 There is some dispute over the maximum size Bluefin tuna can grow to.
 It is generally accepted that they can certainly reach lengths of 12ft and weigh over 1,500lbs (the IGFA world record is just a few pounds short of this weight, see below).
 However, the US National Oceanographic and Atmospheric Administration states that they can reach 13ft in length and 2000lbs, and the International Union for the Conservation of Nature (IUCN) claim a total length of 458cm (just over 15ft) for this species, although bluefin tuna of this size would be extremely rare.
 The average size of a fully grown Bluefin tuna is generally 6 – 8ft and between 350b and 550lb in weight.

-The largest Bluefin tuna ever caught on rod and line was 1496lb (678.58 kg).
-It was caught off the coast of Aulds Cove, Nova Scotia, Canada in 1979 by an angler named Ken Fraser.
-While other, possibly larger, Bluefin tuna may have been caught this is the largest capture which adhered to International Game Fish Association as the all-tackle world record.
+The largest Bluefin tuna ever caught on rod and line was 1496lb (678.5 kg).
+It was caught off the coast of Aulds Cove, Nova Scotia, Canada in 1979 by an angler named Ken Fraser and is accepted by the International Game Fish Association as the all-tackle world record.

 Diet, Behaviour and Migration

-Tuna are a predatory fish which uses its power and speed to catch smaller fish.
-Juvenile bluefin tuna will pursue smaller fish such as mackerel, sardines and herring, but as they grow they will chase and catch progressively larger prey, although they prefer to consume fish which they can swallow whole which means they avoid the largest species.
+Tuna is a predatory fish which uses its power and speed to catch fish and squid.
+Juvenile bluefin tuna will pursue smaller fish such as mackerel, sardines and herring, but as they grow they will chase and catch progressively larger prey, although as they prefer to consume fish which they can swallow whole they avoid the largest species.
 Bluefin tuna can swim at speeds of up to 40mph and can dive to several hundred metres to find fish to prey on.
 Bluefin tuna are a highly migratory species.
-They return to the waters where they were born to spawn, meaning that there are two separate breeding stocks, one in the Mediterranean and one in the Gulf of Mexico, although recent evidence points to the existence of a third spawning location off the north east coast of the USA.
-Tuna, therefore may move great distances from the area where they were born during their life, but once they reach sexual maturity they will undertake migrations to reach these spawning locations.
-However, some Atlantic bluefin tuna may skip a spawning season, meaning they they will be found outside of the spawning areas in the summer months.
+There are two separate breeding stocks, one in the Mediterranean and one in the Gulf of Mexico, although recent evidence points to the potential existence of a third spawning location off the north east coast of the USA.
+Tuna will therefore undertake long migrations to reach these spawning locations although some Atlantic bluefin tuna may skip a spawning season, meaning they will be found outside of the spawning areas in the summer months.